harshdave161/Loadtesting-Socket/README.md

 Now after we understand all this details we can run artillery to start testing socket Command for that is artillery run -o ((filename) where you want output) ((file) Name) where it should load yaml)

+## sample Command
-sample Command => artillery run -o makeResult.json SocketTesting.yaml
+    artillery run -o makeResult.json SocketTesting.yaml

-(-o option will write output for result into makeResult.json and save it to json Format)
+'(-o option will write output for result into makeResult.json and save it to json Format)'

-Once You Run test You Will Start Getting New User on localhost:8080 and Load on socket will increase !!
+Once You Run test You Will Start Getting New User on localhost:8080 and The Load on socket will increase !!!

-Refer this link to know more about artillery https://artillery.io/docs/guides/guides/ws-reference.html#Overview
+### Refer this link to know more about artillery `https://artillery.io/docs/guides/guides/ws-reference.html#Overview`